AutofillMe/Linux/README.md

-File I use for my Linux installs.
+Files I use for my Linux installs.